Account Search Logout

 Niko raised a finger.
 “That’s not true,”

-“It is true,” said Andrew.
+“It is true,” Andrew said, walking around him.
 “You got out of jail and started this thing I never asked for or wanted,”

 Niko’s brow bent.
 “You felt nothing for me?”

-“Just leave,” Andrew added.
+“Just leave,” Andrew said.
 “At least be man enough to do that,”

 “You fucking twink bitch,” Niko said through his teeth.

-Niko dropped the broken instrument and spat upon it, black strands of hair stuck to his flushed cheeks and neck.
+Niko dropped the broken instrument and spat upon it, strands of black hair stuck to his flushed neck.
 A knock came on the door, followed by a woman asking if he was all right.

-“Whatever,” said Andrew.
-“Now get the fuck out,”
+“Do it,” said Andrew, “and then get the fuck out,”

-The bastard studied the violin in Andrew’s arms.
+The bastard studied the violin in his arms.
+“That’s Sasha’s,”

 Life faded from those dark brown eyes as if his emotional toilet got flushed.